gogwilt/secrets-game-jam/devlog.md

   my own pixel art character (rather than generating one directly).
 * Plan on Regenerating A Lot.
 The regeneration usually goes fairly well, but the inputs might change a lot.

+# Milestone 3 Entry: Level Art (11/12)

+Added parallax layer for level 2, and some geometric details.
+Might be getting visually confusing.